microsoft/PowerBI-visuals-dbscan/README.md

 # PowerBI-visuals-dbscan
-Density-based spatial clustering of applications with noise visualization
+A PowerBI visualization for density-based spatial clustering of applications with noise.